cdoig4/Colin-Patty_User_Guide/docs/Task-3.md

 # Replying to BCIT Instructor Emails

-## Overview
+### Overview

 This section will instruct you on how to reply to your BCIT instructor's email correctly!
-While it may sound simple, the email that instructors send from is often different from the one that we students receive.
+While it may sound simple, the email address that instructors send from is often different from the one that we students receive.
 Using this guide should make this process much easier for you.

-## Locating the Email to Reply to
+### Locating the Email to Reply to

 1. Login to your [myBCIT](https://my.bcit.ca) email.